 For those starting out in Digital photography......choose a system and buy the best you can afford, especially lenses right from the start and stick to components of the system.
 It is the cheapest route to go and you will get pleasure right from the start instead of going the “upgrade” route which is never ending.

-suggested I have a look at the Canon L series of lenses I got goose bumps at the prices.
+When my friend Nigel Dennis suggested I have a look at the Canon L series of lenses I got goose bumps at the prices.
 Now I get goose bumps looking at the results.

 Patience and more patience and just “being there”.
 The more often you visit a wildlife park and the more time you afford yourself to take images the more you will get.
 Also when one comes across a great sighting, be it a lone buck, a flower or anything where the lighting and sighting is good, my feeling is to shoot as much as you can.